ccmsh/misskey-discord-invite-gen/README_EN.md

 ```

 ### `/invite` Command
 Generates a Misskey invite token.
+The following options can be used:

+- `expires`: Expiration time of the token in minutes
+- `force_locale`: Force localization to use (JP/EN)
+- `use_role_id`: Determine by role ID
+- `allow_multiple`: Allow multiple tokens
+- `allowed_roles`: Comma-separated list of allowed roles

 ### `/config invite` Command
 Configures the invite token generation.
+The following options can be used:

 - `expires`: Expiration time of the token in minutes
 - `force_locale`: Force localization to use (JP/EN)